mjl-/bstore/README.md

 A bstore database is a single-file BoltDB database.
 BoltDB provides ACID properties.
 Bstore uses a BoltDB "bucket" (key/value store) for each Go type stored, with multiple subbuckets: one for type definitions, one for the actual data, and one bucket per index.
 BoltDB stores data in a B+tree.
-See format.txt for details.
+See format.md for details.